Surname: Portuguese-speaking countries

 During the mid-20th century, under French influence and among upper classes, women started to take up their husbands' surname(s).
 From the 1960s onwards, this usage spread to the common people, again under French influence, this time, however, due to the forceful legal adoption of their husbands' surname which was imposed onto Portuguese immigrant women in France.

 From the 1974 Carnation Revolution onwards the adoption of their husbands' surname(s) receded again, and today both the adoption and non-adoption occur, with non-adoption being chosen in the majority of cases in recent years (60%).
 Also, it is legally possible for the husband to adopt his wife's surname(s), but this practice is rare.

-Culture and prevalence
+Prevalence

-In the United States, 1,712 surnames cover 50% of the population, and about 1% of the population has the surname Smith, which is also the most frequent English name and occupational name ("metal worker"), which is a suffix of blacksmith or other metalsmiths.
-Several American surnames are a result of corruption or phonetic misappropriations of European surnames, perhaps as a result of the registration process at the immigration entry points.
-Spellings and pronunciations of names remained fluid in the United States until the Social Security System enforced standardization.
+In the United States, 1,712 surnames cover 50% of the population, and about 1% of the population has the surname Smith, the most common American name.

-Approximately 70% of Canadians have surnames that are of English, Irish, French, or Scottish derivation.

 According to some estimates, 85% of China's population shares just 100 surnames.
 The names Wang (王), Zhang (张), and Li (李) are the most frequent.

+The surname Silva is by far the most common surname in Brazil and Portugal, forming the basis of Brazilian onomastics.
+The surname is borne by 34,030,104 (thirty-four million, thirty thousand, one hundred and four) Brazilians.
+This colossal number represents 16.76% of the total population analyzed, consolidating Silva as the most fundamental and widespread surname in the country.